emberjs/website/source/blog/2018-10-12-the-ember-times-issue-68.md

 Be kind,

-Preston Sego, Chris Ng, and the Learning Team
+Preston Sego, Chris Ng, Amy Lam and the Learning Team